 There are many new plastic-free alternatives to all of our bathroom necessities

 Logically, the same applies to conditioner and soap bars.
 But for those more tricky items such as razors, you have to think outside of the box.
 Rather than racking up a bin full of disposable plastic razors, opt for a zero waste Safety Razor.
 Although they can cost a bit upfront, the replacement blades are usually very affordable.
 Plus, you can rest assured that you aren't contributing to the 2 billion plastic razors thrown away each year.

 This one can get a little tricky, given the chemical content in the majority of cleaning supplies.
 However, an increasing amount of people recognize the power of more natural cleaning alternatives with less (if any) toxic chemicals.
 This makes it easier to package them plastic-free, and it's a safer bet for environmental health in general.

 While you can make your own cleaning supplies, it can take quite a bit of time and effort.
 If you're looking for an easy, plastic-free solution, look no further: There are tons of alternatives for plastic-free cleaning on the market.
 For laundry detergent, look for a powdered version that is packaged in cardboard, like Bio-D's.
 Bio-D also offers bleach and other cleaning products without plastic.

-In terms of scrubbing and wiping things clean, try and avoid paper towels.
+In terms of scrubbing and wiping things clean, try to avoid paper towels.
 While there are some good paper-free ones, it's usually best to invest in reusable, washable cloths.
-Simply soak them in your solution and pop them in the washer when they're looking dirty.
+Soak them in your solution and pop them in the washer when they're looking dirty.